dkratzert/FinalCif/docs/report.rst

     'cif'                   : Gives you access to the full CIF information, use it like
                               {{ cif._exptl_crystal_density_diffrn }} or the variables in the next table.
     'name'                  : Name of the current CIF block.
-    'block'                 : The context of all CIF blocks of a multi-CIF usable as attribute, e.g. block.name.foo 'blocklist'             : A list of all CIF blocks of a multi-CIF usable for iteration over blocks.
+    'block'                 : The context of all CIF blocks of a multi-CIF usable as attribute, e.g. block.name.foo or block['name'].foo
+    'blocklist'             : A list of all CIF blocks of a multi-CIF usable for iteration over blocks.
     'atomic_coordinates'    : The atomic coordinates as ('label', 'x', 'y', 'z', 'u_eq') for each atom.
     'displacement_parameters': The atomic displacement parameters as ('label', 'U11', 'U22', 'U33',